dkurpi/ochronne-maski/README.md

 - place orders with the manage the status of orders

 ## Demo
+~~Here is a website link: http://www.ochronne-maski.pl/~~
-Here is a website link: http://www.ochronne-maski.pl/
+* ORIGINAL WEBSITE NOT AVAILABLE ALREADY (CLIENT DOES NOT SELL MASK NOW) * Here is a backup demo link: https://maseczkiochronne.herokuapp.com/

 ## Technologies
 Full-stack application utilising a MERN stack.